kuzzleio/kuzzle-plugin-auth-passport-local/README.md

 }
 ```

-To update credentials, just send the new username and/or the new password in the request body to one of the following API routes: `auth:updateMyCredentials`, `security:updateCredentials`.
+By default there is no restriction to update or delete credentials (provided the current user is logged in).

-However, if the option `requirePassword` is set to true, this plugin will refuse to update credentials unless the currently valid password is also provided in the root level of the provided JSON payload.
+However, if the option `requirePassword` is set to true, this plugin will refuse to update credentials unless either the currently valid password is also provided, or the change is performed via the `security` controller.

+To provide the password parameter, add it at the root level of the provided JSON payload.

 Example (non-HTTP protocol):